Bacterial vaccination form 2026

 People also ask

 Use part of the bacteria Some bacteria cause disease by making a harmful protein called a toxin.
-Several vaccines are made by taking toxins and inactivating them with a chemical (the toxin, once inactivated, is called a toxoid).
-By inactivating the toxin, it no longer causes disease.
+Several vaccines are made by taking toxins and inactivating (killing) them with a chemical.
+The inactivated toxin is called a toxoid.
+A toxoid can no longer cause disease.

 Related links